What is a traumatic brain injury?

-A traumatic brain injury (TBI) is a brain injury from a blow or jolt to the head or body from a motor vehicle accident, slip and fall accident or another force causing injury to the brain.
+A traumatic brain injury (TBI) is a brain injury from a blow or jolt to the head or body from a motor vehicle accident or another force causing injury to the brain.

 A traumatic brain injury can occur by a blow or jolt that does not fracture or penetrate the skull.
 This is called a closed head injury because the brain is injured even though the skull remains intact.

 A concussion is a type of traumatic brain injury or closed head injury.

 What causes TBI, closed head injuries or concussions?

 Common causes of TBI or closed head injuries are motor vehicle collisions, assaults, sports injuries whiplash or other strong forces.

 What symptoms are associated with traumatic brain injuries, closed head injuries or concussions?

 Symptoms of traumatic brain injuries or closed head injuries can include a wide variety of physical, sensory, cognitive or mental symptoms depending on the severity of the injury.